devnich/python-programming/README.md

 Structure is similar to a `for` statement:

 - First line opens with `if` and ends with a colon
 - Body containing one or more statements is indented (usually by 4 spaces)

 ## Use else to execute a block of code when an if condition is not true

 `else` can be used following an `if`.
-This allows us to specify an alternative to execute when the if branch isn't taken.
+This allows us to specify an alternative to execute when the if branch isn’t taken.

 ``` python
 if m > 3.0: